samwisemj/Assignments/README.md

 # Assignments
-All assignments from Java Cloud
+All assignments from Java Cloud, Capgemini Training